microsoftgraph/microsoft-graph-docs-contrib/concepts/connect-to-grading-categories.md

 ## Add a grading category to an assignment

-Grading categories let you assess your assignments with more flexibility and clarity.
-You can create different categories to measure various aspects of the output, such as accuracy, creativity, or style.
-You can also assign different weights and scoring types to each category.
+An assignment can be weighted by grading categories.
+These are different criteria that evaluate the output on things like accuracy, creativity, or style.
+Each category can have different weights and scoring types.
 You can use the following API to add a grading category to an assignment.

 - [Add gradingCategory](/graph/api/educationassignment-post-gradingcategory): Allows you to give an assignment a grading category, causing it to contribute to the class average grade as part of that grading category.